MK-SWE/MK-SWE/README.md

 # Hi there, I'm Mohammed Khattab 👋

 Welcome to my GitHub profile!
-I'm a Software Engineer based in Egypt.
-I specialize in Backend development and am passionate about becoming a Full-Stack Software Engineer.
+I'm a Software Engineer based in Egypt, specializing in Backend development.
+I’m certified by ALX-Africa, powered by Holberton School Inc. in the USA, and am passionate about becoming a Full-Stack Software Engineer.

 ## 🔭 Current Work